Fueled/swift-style-guide/README.md

 ### Functions Code Organization

-- Endless files are usually a sign of poor respect of single responsibility principe and design.
+- Endless files are usually a sign of poor respect of single responsibility principle and design.

 > ⚠️ > 1000 lines, 🚫 > 1500 lines (SwiftLint Standard rule `file_length`)